Ode to Mrs. Stacey Thomas

 The Hard Facts

-It is a fact that a lot of
+It’s a fact that a lot of bad contractors can conduct

-bad contractors can conduct themselves so abrasively and not worry
+themselves so abrasively and not worry about legal consequences.
+Although there

-really will not tolerate being bullied, there are some surprisingly
+are a number of seniors who really won’t tolerate being bullied, there are some

-Thomas.
-She was physically too frail and psychologically subdued at
+She was physically too frail and psychologically subdued at this point.
+She was

-this point.
-She was justifiably fearful of this man.
+justifiably fearful of this man.
 She lived alone.

-The awkward resident-contractor relationship began over the phone.
+The awkward resident-contractor relationship began over the

-was engaged in cold or unsolicited phone calls.
-We have no idea of
+he was engaged making unsolicited cold or unsolicited phone calls to

-how he managed to get her number.
-Perhaps it was through the
+prospective customers.
+We have no idea of how he managed to get her number.

-telephone directory used in those days or online.
-The report does not
+Perhaps it was through the telephone directory used in those days, or online.

-invite him to her house.
-To this effect, there was only general
+Thomas to invite him to her house.
+There was only enough data to give us a

-enough data to give us a pretty good idea of how this collaboration
+pretty good idea of how this collaboration began.

 Of course, this is a very precarious situation, but as King

-great big mess, that is what we are going to get.
-Unknowingly, this
+what we are going to get.
+Unknowingly, this is what Mrs. Thomas experienced.
+We

-he made before he finally connected with Mrs. Thomas.
-But we can be
+don’t know the number of calls he made before he finally connected with Mrs.

-certain that whatever he said was convincing enough for her to give
+Thomas.
+But we can be certain that whatever he said was convincing enough for

-him the contract.
+her to give him the contract.
 One of the key snares Mr. Sykes reportedly used

 during the first phone call was that he was a fair man.
-He probably
+He probably gave her

-gave her the impression that everyone else was out to rip her off.
+the impression that everyone else was out to rip her off.
+Who knows what he

-Who knows what he said or how he said it to convince her to open the
+said or how he said it to convince her to open the doors to her home.

-doors to her home.
-Conceivably, he said anything and everything he
+Conceivably, he said anything and everything he could to convince her that he

-clean sort of professional.
+was an upstanding, honest, and squeaky clean sort of professional.

 Flagrant Intimidation